72nd Mechanized Brigade (Ukraine): Defense of Kyiv

+Operations in eastern Ukraine

-Throughout summer, the brigade participated in the Donbas offensive, namely the Bakhmut area fighting in the Battle of Bakhmut.
+The 72nd Brigade was deployed to eastern Ukraine after the successful defense of Kyiv.
+Throughout summer, the brigade participated in the Donbas offensive, namely the Bakhmut area fighting in the battle of Bakhmut.
 Heavy fighting in the area resulted in substantial casualties to the brigade's professional soldiers causing many of their positions to be replaced by conscripts.
 The brigade's reconnaissance company was reduced from 128 men to 82 due to casualties.

 Sometime in August, the brigade was redeployed to Pavlivka.
 The brigade assessed that 600 Russian troops and 30 armored vehicles entered their area of operation culminating in a battle in late October.
 On November 3, the Russian 155th Naval Infantry Brigade committed its forces to the battle.
 The brigade's commander released a video intended for the governor of the Primorsky Oblast, the unit's home, asking for help as the brigade suffered 300 casualties.
 Losses were heavy on both sides and the brigade eventually withdrew.

 By January 2023, the brigade fortified Vuhledar following Pavlivka's fall against a renewed assault from the 155th Guards Naval Infantry.
 The Russian advance was initially successful, breaking through frontal lines, however, ultimately failed as casualties mounted due to frontal assaults, lack of ammunition for their organic fire support, the use of their T-80 tanks in an indirect fire role, and lack of staffing to properly organise an offensive.
 Members of the 72nd Mechanized Brigade destroyed Naval Infantry tanks and a BMP-3 infantry fighting vehicle with their Javelin anti-tank missiles.

+In September 2024, the brigade was still defending Vuhledar.
+The deputy commander complained by then to war correspondents that his troops lacked air defences and were "exhausted" because they had had zero rotations since February 2022.
+The commander Ivan Vinnik was promoted and transferred to a different position amidst a worsening condition for the brigade in Vuhledar.
+On 1 October 2024, the last surviving elements of the brigade withdrew from the city, which came under full control of the Russian army.